Happy Sunday everyone!

 Reduce the heat on your stew and let it simmer for 20 minutes.

 Once the time has elapsed, your stew is now ready to enjoy!

 Step 1: Pre-heat your oven to 200°C (this is for oven roasting your potatoes, which is optional)

 Step 2: Always start by getting are your ingredients ready, make sure you have a clean workspace.
 Get your chopping board and knife ready.
 I always keep a Tupperware bowl next to my chopping board for all my vegetable scraps.
 It’s an easy way to keep your counter neat and tidy, and all the veggie scraps go into my compost bin in the end of the day.

 Remember to wash all your vegetables first, with the exception of the mushrooms, those need to be wiped down with a paper towel as they are too porous to rinse under water

 Step 3: Boil some water in a large pot, one the water has started to boil, add one vegetable stock cube.
-You can use any flavor, for the recipe I used Imana’s Gourmet roasted onion and leek flavor, you can use any flavor that you prefer.
-I cook my rice in stock as it add some great flavor, it is also a wonderful base for a lot of dishes
+You can use any flavour, for the recipe I used Imana’s Gourmet roasted onion and leek flavour, you can use any flavour that you prefer.
+I cook my rice in stock as it add some great flavour, it is also a wonderful base for a lot of dishes

 Step 7: Once your rice is almost cooked through, add all the vegetables, including the mushrooms and onions and roasted potatoes.